 A TSCM survey should involve a professional investigator or investigators who will audit a company’s technical security.
 Investigators will conduct visual, electronic, and physical investigations of company systems that may be monitored and affected by technical surveillance measures.
 If the survey reveals any security issues, investigators can use countermeasures or gather evidence so that the company can pursue legal action against those individuals involved in the technical security breach.

-- One Of CEI’s Technicians will collect an appointment from the perspective client needing the (ECS) Services.
+- One Of CEI’s technicians will collect an appointment from the prospective client needing the ECS services.

 - Utilization of the spectrum analyzer

 - Identify and/or discredit claims or concerns of an active electronic bugging device.

 Regardless of whatever service that you seek, CorpsElite Investigations LLC in Denver and Austin is committed to helping you 24/7.
 Contact us to get started today!

 Fill out the contact form so we can start your case review as soon as possible.
 “Seeking Clarity & Peace Of Mind.”